collectiveaccess/ProvidenceDocs/_source/setup/install/CentOS8.rst

 If you prefer to download a release, place the `release ZIP or tgz file <https://github.com/collectiveaccess/providence/releases>`_ into /var/www/html and uncompress it.
 Then rename the resulting directory (named something like `providence-1.7.11`) to `ca`.

-In your terminal change directory into the `ca` application directory and copy the `setup.php-dist` file to `setup.php`.
+In the terminal change directory into the `ca` application directory and copy the `setup.php-dist` file to `setup.php`.
 This file contains basic configuration for Providence.
 The "-dist" version is simply a template.
 The `setup.php` copy will need to be customized for your installation:

 .. code::